dnotz/DRLND-Project3/README.md

 ## Instructions

-Open the notebook [`Tennis.ipynb`](Tennis.ipynb), choose the 'drlnd' kernel and run all cells to train the agent to solve the Tennis environment!
+Open the notebook [`Tennis.ipynb`](Tennis.ipynb), choose the `drlnd` kernel and run all cells to train the agent to solve the Tennis environment!
 The notebook imports Python modules for agent and network definition, which can be found in the `agents` and `networks` directories.

 ## Report